AdamGaffney96/10-Projects-in-10-Hours/README.md

 8. GitHub Profiles App

--   Search for any user by username
+-   Search for any user by username (use GitHub API)
 -   Get and display data from users GitHub page

 9. Password Generator

+-   Add all types of characters (alphanumeric and symbols)
+-   One click copy to clipboard
+-   Choose length of password

+10. Weather App

+-   Enter a location
+-   Get the weather at that location (use metaweather API)
+-   Have icons to show weather
+-   ### FUTURE DEVELOPMENTS
+    -   Allow fetching of location from browser